-This report aims to start a dialogue about the key barriers foreign-educated lawyers face in Canada's licensing and employment processes,4 and makes recommendations for how unnecessary barriers can be mitigated or dismantled.
-Barriers are considered unnecessary if they are not relevant to testing an individual's professional competency, or make it unduly difficult for foreign-educated lawyers to achieve licensure or employment relative to their Canadian counterparts.
-These recommendations are directed at a variety of stakeholders, including provincial law societies, the NCA, law schools, commissioners, legal employers, fairness immigration officials and internationally trained lawvers themselves.
+This report aims to start a dialogue about the key barriers internationally educated lawyers face in Canada's licensing and employment processes, and makes recommendations for how unnecessary barriers can be mitigated or dismantled.
+Barriers are considered unnecessary if they are not relevant to testing an individual's professional competency, or make it unduly difficult for internationally trained lawyers to achieve licensure or employment relative to their Canadian counterparts.
+These recommendations are directed at a variety of stakeholders, including the NCA, provincial law societies, law schools, fairness commissioners, legal employers, immigration officials and internationally trained lawyers themselves.